Wollffus/RedEM_PreBuild/README.md

 You will need server artifacts.
 Head to the link below and download the latest recommended build. https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/

+- To un zip your server artifacts, you will need a zip/rar reader, a user friendly one is (https://www.win-rar.com/download.html?&L=0)
 - Download the files from the RedEM_PreBuild Github
 - Un-Zip the RedEM_PreBuild folder
 - In your search bar, type "This PC"